DarenShamoun/TakeAwayGame/README.md

 #Take away game
-The goal of this project was to create a two player game called `take away`.
+This is a two player game called `take away`.
+The AI player I have created is unbeatable unless the player plays perfectly for all turns.
 The games consists of one or more piles.
 Typically, each pile contains stones or sticks.